For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 Many websites, apps, and tools are available today to help you find the best deal.
-In this article, I'll introduce you to Direct Flights and FlightRoutes.com and walk you through using them.
+In this article, I'll introduce you to Direct Flights and FlightRoutes.com, and guide you through their use.

 Table of Contents